mk-fg/fgtk/README.md

 There are better tools for that particular use-case, but this solution is universal wrt any possible input source.

+##### yaml-to-pretty-json

+Converts yaml files to an indented json, which is a bit more readable and editable by hand than the usual compact one-liner serialization.

+Due to yaml itself being json superset, can be used to convert json to pretty-json as well.

 ### Dev